JAEG99/Lake-District/README.md

 ### How this site was deployed

 - In the GitHub repository, navigate to the Settings tab, then choose Pages from the left hand menu
-- From the source section drop-down menu, select the Master Branch
+- From the source section drop-down menu, select the main Branch
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
+- Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
 - Any changes pushed to the master branch will take effect on the live project

-  The live link can be found here - [The Lake District](https://github.com/JAEG99/Lake-District)
+  The live link can be found here - [The Lake District](https://jaeg99.github.io/Lake-District/index.html)

 ### How to clone the repository